 Lay turf around irregular obstacles such as trees, and fold the edges of turf back.
 Make relief cuts every few inches around the obstacle, depending on the size.
 The edges of the first relief cuts should meet back up on the side of the obstacle.

 Cutting Out Irregular Shapes

-Cutting base and turf to install over an irregularly shaped area is similar to cutting around objects, but sort of the reverse.
+Cutting the base and turf to install over an irregularly shaped area is similar to cutting around objects, but sort of the reverse.
 Lay out the turf and trace a line of the perimeter.
-Relief cuts along the line are recommended to help avoid mistakes.
+We recommend making relief cuts along the line to help avoid mistakes.
 Once the perimeter matches, trim accordingly.

 You’re going to need to provide infill for your artificial turf so it stands up properly and looks like a natural field of grass.
 There are a wide variety of infills to choose from, and the vast majority are pet friendly, but make sure to check in advance before purchasing, so you don’t accidentally end up with an infill that can potentially harm your pets.
 For more information about pet turf infill, check out another one of our handy guides.
 Infill will help weigh down the turf, keeps the fibers standing upright, and keep if from developing divots, as well as providing additional cushioning underfoot–or underpaw.